The European rules on crisis management (BRRD)

 When is a bank subject to resolution?

-The resolution authorities can resolve a bank if all these conditions are met:
+The resolution authorities can place a bank under resolution if all these conditions are met:

-- the authorities are convinced that alternative, private measures (such as capital increases) or supervisory action cannot have effect quickly enough to keep the bank from failing;
+- the authorities are convinced that alternative, private measures (such as capital increases) or supervisory action cannot take effect quickly enough to keep the bank from failing;

 The resolution authorities can: